getpopper/popper/docs/sections/cn_workflows.md

 Then for each step in the workflow, we create a pod in the namespace using information from the step and pass commands args defined in the step.

 The pod mounts the volume for the workflow in the `/workspace` folder and uses this folder as the working directory, similarly to how it is done when the workflow runs locally.
+This mounted volume is persisted throughout the execution of the workflow.
 The output of the step being executed is streamed to the machine where `popper run` is executed.
 After the execution of the step is finished, the pod is destroyed.
 The next step if available follows a similar pattern: create pod, run and destroy.

->**NOTE**: The volume that gets created is persisted throughout the execution of the workflow

 If the step is referencing a Dockerfile instead of an image (as shown in step `two` of the example), Popper builds it locally, pushes it to a registry so that kubernetes can pull it from the registry and then execute.

->**NOTE**: The volume that is createddoes not get destroyed.
+>**NOTE**: The volume that is created does not get destroyed.
-The decision to destroy a volume is in the hands of the user and more information can be found [here]()
+The decision to use the volume is in the hands of the user and more information can be found about this[here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)

 #### Host